rlawrenc/cosc_304/labs/lab1/README.md

 # COSC 304 - Introduction to Database Systems<br>Lab 1: Querying using Relational Algebra

 This assignment practices writing relational algebra queries.
+AI tools may be used, but you are responsible for understanding, verifying, and being able to explain every relational algebra expression you submit.

 Practice questions are available on [PrairieLearn](https://plcanary.ok.ubc.ca/pl/course_instance/12/assessment/298) and [GitHub](practice).